MILab-PKU/MVAR/README.md

 ## Acknowledgement

 This repository is heavily based on [LlamaGen](https://github.com/FoundationVision/LlamaGen).
-We would like to thank the authors of these work for publicly releasing their code.
+We would like to thank the authors of this work for publicly releasing their code.

 For help or issues using this git, please feel free to submit a GitHub issue.